apphud/docs/docs/events-en.md

 Has the following refund reasons:

-- Customer canceled his subscription due to an actual or perceived issue within your app – `app_issue`;
+- User canceled his subscription due to an actual or perceived issue within your app – `app_issue`;
--  Subscription was canceled for another reason, for example, if the customer made the purchase accidentally – `another_reason`.
+-  Subscription was canceled for another reason, for example, if the user made the purchase accidentally – `another_reason`.

 ## Regular subscription